brendan-duncan/ugit/README.md

 I want a decent and free Git GUI and dislike the available options, so I thought I'd see how far I could get making one.

-I started this as an exercize to try out vibe coding.
+I started this as an exercise to try out vibe coding.
 As this was a learning experience, I had record every command I give it to [all-user-commands.txt](all-user-commands.txt).
 Was I "vibe coding" correctly?
-Probably not, but I don't care, vibe coding is terrible.
+Probably not, but I don't care.
+Vibe coding is terrible.

 ## Building